nicholasgrebe/homepage/content/publication/Gangestad-redux.md

 ---
-title: "Gangestad, S. W., Dinh, T., Grebe, N. M., Del Giudice, M., & Thompson, M. E. (2019).
+title: "Gangestad, S.W., Dinh, T., Grebe, N.M., Del Giudice, M., & Thompson, M.E.
+(2019).
 Psychological cycle shifts redux: Revisiting a preregistered study examining preferences for muscularity.
 Evolution and Human Behavior."
 abstract: "Jünger et al. (2018) conducted a preregistered study examining whether women particularly prefer muscular bodies when conceptive in their cycles.
 Despite an impressive number of participants and within-woman observations, they found no evidence for a preference shift; rather, they claimed,